ewhicher/matter/content/collections/pov/ux-of-ai.md

     content:
       -
         type: text
-        text: 'Good AI is most useful when it works with users, not for them.'
+        text: 'Good AI is most useful when it works with users, not instead of them.'
   -
     type: paragraph
     content: